193: The Band, ‘Rockin’ Chair’

 It’s miraculous, it’s mature.
 There’s no other rock music like it.

 Here’s a video of a live performance of the song that shows how great the original is, in contrast.
 Compare the three elegant acoustic guitar riffs following the chorus in the original to Robbie’s obvious electric guitar here.
-Compare Richard Manual’s lead vocal, so relaxed and authentic in the original, pushing just a bit too much here.
+Compare Richard Manuel’s lead vocal, so relaxed and authentic in the original, pushing just a bit too much here.
 Even Garth Hudson, who so rarely displays lapses in taste, tries too hard on the accordion in the live version.

 © Elliott Landy